mandiant/capa/capa/ida/plugin/README.md

 * Double-click a result in the `Rule Information` column to expand its children
 * Select a checkbox in the `Rule Information` column to highlight the address of the associated feature in the IDA Dissasembly view

-#### Tips Rule Generator
+#### Tips for Rule Generator

 * Navigate to a function in the `Disassembly` view and click`Analyze` to get started
-* Double-click or multi-select + right-click in the `Function Features` window to add features to the `Editor` window
+* Double-click or multi-select + right-click in the `Function Features` pane to add features to the `Editor` pane
-* Right-click features in the `Editor` window to make modifications
+* Right-click features in the `Editor` pane to make modifications
-* Drag-and-drop (single click + multi-select support) features in the `Editor` window to quickly build a hierarchy of statements and features
+* Drag-and-drop (single click + multi-select support) features in the `Editor` pane to quickly build a hierarchy of statements and features
-* Right-click anywhere in the `Editor` window not on a feature to quickly remove all features
+* Right-click anywhere in the `Editor` pane not on a feature to quickly remove all features
-* Add descriptions/comments by placing editing the appropriate column in the `Editor` window
+* Add descriptions/comments by placing editing the appropriate column in the `Editor` pane
-* Directly edit rule text, including rule metadata fields using the `Preview` window
+* Directly edit rule text, including rule metadata fields using the `Preview` pane
-* Change the default rule author and default scope displayed in the `Preview` window by navigating to `Settings`
+* Change the default rule author and default scope displayed in the `Preview` pane by navigating to `Settings`

 ## Development